-Bonus points are provided as additional incentive to encourage best practices, such as proper operation and maintenance.
-The upper limit for points in this section is 30 points.

-Criteria to be corrected by project Maximum Points Points earned A. Other Funds Available Points are assigned to encourage community water systems to have other funds (cash on hand, grants DWSRF Loan Program.
-The percentage is calculated by dividing the other funds by the total project on whether the system has the committed funds ( Awarded ) or is still in process of applying for other et cost and rounding to a who Less than or equal to 10 % 0 Points 11-50 % 1-2 Points (Awarded: 2 points / Applying: 1 points) ) 1-2 1 Omis Greater than or equal to 50% 2-3 Points (Awarded: 3 points / Applying: 2 points) 2 3 1 011113 B. Capacity Development / Sustainability 1.
-Completes a self-assessment survey to assess the technical, managerial and financial capability of the utility, such as CUPSS (Check Up System for Small Systems) 1 Point 2.
-Attends training for Utility Board Drinking Water Administrators 1 Point 3.
-Consolidation of a SDWA compliant public water system or interconnection 1 Point 4.
-Zero SDWA violations in last 12 months 1 Point 5.
-Project includes Wellhead Protection Plan Implementation measures 1 Point 6.
-Member of InWARN Network 1 Point 7.
-Recognized with a Hoosier Water Guardian Award 1 Point 8. >95% customers metered 1 Point 9.
-Unaccounted for water <15% 1 Point 10.
-Completed annual audit of non-revenue water and submitted to the Authority.
-1 Point 11.
-Public Water System utilizes a Water Conservation Ordinance 1 Point 12.
-Project includes the remediation/redevelopment of a brownfield ( IC 13-11-2-19.3 ) in conjunction with the Indiana Finance Authority Brownfields Program 1 Point 13.
-Project incorporates sustainable infrastructure as identified on the Green Project Reserve S is awarded for each category, four points maximum. ustainability Incentive Drink ing Water Checklist.
-One point Category 1: Green Infrastructure 1 Point Category 2: Water Efficiency 1 Point Category 3: Energy Efficiency 1 Point Category 4: Environmentally Innovative 1 Point C. Regionalization Regionalize with a nearby drinking water system 5 Points Remain regionalized with a nearby drinking water system 5 Points Participate in Regional Cooperative Activities 1 Point D. Early Submission Complete Preliminary Engineering Report was submitted on or before April 1 5 Points Total Bonus Points:
+Instructions: Bonus points encourage community water systems to perform planning and proper operation and maintenance.
+Non-community water systems are not eligible for bonus points.
+The upper limit for points in this section is 38 points.
+Criteria to be corrected by project Points earned 1.
+Other Funds Available Points are assigned to encourage community water systems to have other funds (cash on hand, grants or other loans) in addition to the construction loan from the DWSRF Loan Program.
+The percentage is calculated by dividing the other funds by the total project cost and rounding to a whole number.
+Assign points based on whether the system has the committed funds (Awarded) or is still in process of applying for other funds (Applying).
+Less than or equal to 10 % 0 points 0 11-50 % 1-2 points 0 (Awarded: 2 points / Applying: 1 points) Greater than or equal to 50% 2-3 points 0 (Awarded: 3 points / Applying: 2 points 2.
+Capacity Development / Sustainability / Disadvantaged Community Completes a self-assessment survey to assess the technical, managerial and financial 1 point 0 capability of the utility.
+Attends training for Utility Board Drinking Water Administrators 1 point 0 Consolidation of a SDWA compliant public water system or interconnection 3.
+1 point 0 Zero SDWA violations in last 12 months 1 point O Project includes Wellhead Protection Plan Implementation measures 0 5.
+1 point Member of InWARN Network 1 point 0 6.
+Recognized with a Hoosier Water Guardian Award 1 point 0 7.
+8. >95% customers metered 0 1 point Unaccounted for water <15% 9.
+1 point 0 Public Water System utilizes a Water Conservation Ordinance 1 point 0 11.
+Project includes the remediation/redevelopment of a brownfield (IC 13-11-2-19.3) in 1 point 0 conjunction with the Indiana Finance Authority Brownfields Program 12.
+Project incorporates sustainable infrastructure as identified on the Green Project Reserve Sustainability Incentive Drinking Water Checklist.
+One point is awarded for each category, four points maximum.
+Category 1: Green Infrastructure 1 point 0 Category 2: Water Efficiency 1 point 0 Category 3: Energy Efficiency 0 1 point Category 4: Environmentally Innovative 1 point 0